bagder/uncurled/code/shallow.md

 more users make a few more readers.

 All bugs could in theory eventually be found.
-But only if you stop adding new features and you have a large amount of users *for a very long time*.
+But only if you stop adding new features and you have a large amount of users *for an extended period of time*.